KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a security token that has an effective time in the future is received.

-    throw [System.IdentityModel.Tokens.SecurityTokenNotYetValidException]::New("a security token that has an effective time in the future is received.")
+    throw [System.IdentityModel.Tokens.SecurityTokenNotYetValidException]::New('a security token that has an effective time in the future is received.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.IdentityModel.Tokens.SecurityTokenNotYetValidException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.IdentityModel.Tokens.SecurityTokenNotYetValidException.aspx)